Informfully/Challenges/README.md

 We ask each team to share their codebase and workflows.
 Please use the examples in the [designated folder](https://github.com/Informfully/Challenges/tree/main/newsimages26/workflows) to structure your code and make a pull request to contribute your workflow.

+Note that each team will be asked to take part in the review process of the papers on EasyChair.
+Make sure you are available between the paper submission and review deadlines (see the overview below).
 Furthermore, we ask each group to include and refer to the following papers in their Working Notes Paper:

 <!-- * [NewsImages in MediaEval 2026 – Automated Image Recommendations with Retrieval and Generation Techniques for News Articles](TBD), Heitz *et al.*, Working Notes Proceedings of the MediaEval 2026 Workshop, 2026.-->